A General Framework for the Semantics of Type Theory: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 We proposed an abstract notion of a type theory and established a correspondence between theories and models for each type theory.
 This is the first step in a new development of categorical type theory.

+We should first mention the development of the theory of \emph{\(\infty\)-type theories} \parencite{nguyen2022type-arxiv}.
+Since our definition of a type theory is purely categorical, it is straightforward to generalize it to a higher dimensional one, and we obtain analogous results of \cref{sec:bi-initial-models,sec:internal-languages}.
+An advantage of this higher dimensional generalization is that one can handle (higher) categorical models of type theories in the style of (non-split) comprehension category \parencite{jacobs1993comprehension} within the same framework.
+Our notion of a model of a type theory (\cref{def:model-of-type-theory}) is never a categorical model in the sense that the notion of identification of types is equality rather than isomorphism.
+Categorical models of a type theory should instead be understood as models of a suitable \(\infty\)-type theory. \(\infty\)-type theories are thus a more convenient framework for the semantics of type theory.

-We have at least three tools for studying type theories: the \(2\)-category \(\RMCat\); the categories \(\Theory_{\tth}\); the \(2\)-categories \(\Mod_{\tth}\).
+The main tools for studying type theories are the \(2\)-category \(\RMCat\), the categories \(\Theory_{\tth}\), and the \(2\)-categories \(\Mod_{\tth}\).
 The \(2\)-category \(\RMCat\) allows us to compare different kinds of type theory directly in the sense that a morphism \(\fun : \tth \to \tthI\) in \(\RMCat\) is thought of as an \emph{interpretation} of the type theory \(\tth\) in \(\tthI\).
 In particular, an equivalence in the \(2\)-category \(\RMCat\) is a natural notion of an equivalence of type theories.
 The universal properties of syntactic representable map categories (\cref{thm:syntactic-LF-category}) help us to build various interpretations of type theories.